Ina2118/Html-Css-Challenges/README.md

 ## Projects

-### Front-End Abstract(Level 1)
+### Front-End Abstract (Level 1)

 This project was created to practice coding by working on templates.
-The design template was taken from [Frontend Practice](https://www.frontendpractice.com/), a website that offers free front-end challenges and templates to help developers improve their HTML, CSS, and JavaScript skills.
+The design template was taken from [Frontend Practice](https://www.frontendpractice.com/), a website that offers free front-end challenges and templates with three difficulty levels.
+This project is part of **Level 1**, which focuses on fundamental front-end skills using HTML, CSS, and JavaScript.

 ### Image Accordion
 A small project from [Coddy.tech](https://coddy.tech), which provides interactive coding exercises and front-end challenges for learning web development.
 This project focuses on creating an accordion effect with images using HTML and CSS.